-Recently, I dropped my son Daniel off at new friend’s house for an overnight party.
+Not long ago, I dropped my son Daniel off at new friend’s house for a sleepover party.
 I trusted my son to eat only what I sent, but was concerned that allergen-containing snacks might cause a problem while sharing video game controllers.

 So I met the parents, explained my son’s allergies and the bag of safe snacks I sent for them to share.
 The hosting mom said, “Don’t worry.
 We’re a pediatrician and a nurse.
 We’ll take care of him.
 And we won’t let him eat anything that is not safe for him.
 Does he have his epinephrine auto-injector?”
 Wow!
 I drove away almost giddy.